-Reasons to prefer the Canon PowerShot G16:
+Arguments in favor of the Canon PowerShot G16:

 - More dynamic range: Captures a broader range of light and dark details (0.9 EV of extra DR).

-- Better video: Provides higher movie framerates (1080/60p vs 1080/24p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/24p).

 - Faster burst: Shoots at higher frequency (2.2 vs 1.9 flaps/sec) to capture the decisive moment.